Stability of local tip pool sizes

-In this paper, we give a mathematical model describing the evolution of the local number of unreferenced blocks, or tips, in a distributed ledger and prove their stability.
-More precisely, we prove the stationarity and ergodicity of the number of tips.
-Except for \cite{kumar2022effect}, this model is new, as previous research neglected the difference between local perceptions due to heterogeneous network delays.
-In \cite{kumar2022effect}, a similar, but much more restrictive, model has been considered with deterministic delay, deterministic arrival of blocks and discrete time.
-This paper considers a continuous time model with random block creation and random delays.
+In this paper, we formalise the evolution of local numbers of unreferenced blocks (tips) and prove their stability under global Poisson issuance and heterogeneous but bounded propagation delays.
+Except for \cite{kumar2022effect}, such a model is absent from the previous literature, which largely neglects the divergence of local perceptions induced by heterogeneous delays.
+In \cite{kumar2022effect}, a related distributed model is studied under deterministic delays, deterministic issuance, and discrete time.
+Our model works in continuous time with random issuance and random delays and leads to stability, stationarity, and queueing-type performance identities.
 In the next section, we give an informal description of the model.